Selph-Made-Solutions/CODStatusBot/README.md

 ### /updateaccount

-Update the SSO cookie or EZ-Captcha API key for an existing account.
+Update the SSO cookie for an existing account.

 Usage: `/updateaccount`

-This command will display a list of your monitored accounts and allow you to update the SSO cookie or EZ-Captcha API key for the selected account.
+This command will display a list of your monitored accounts and allow you to update the SSO cookie for the selected account.

 ### /listaccounts